Circulation & Scheduling

 The media borrower is responsible for returning materials to the Film and Video Collection by closing time on the return date.
 During Film and Video Collection hours, please return media items to the Film and Video Collection service desk.
 Note: When the Film and Video Collection is closed, please return media items to the Morris Library Main Circulation Desk.
 Do not return media items via the Book Drop.
 This may cause damage, for which the borrower is responsible.

-Faculty may designate a research assistant or staff member to circulate media materials at the Film and Video Collection service desk on his or her behalf.
+Faculty may designate a research assistant or staff member to circulate media materials on his or her behalf.
 The faculty member’s designee must bring an Authorized Borrower Card in the faculty member’s name.
 To obtain one, an Authorized Borrower Card Application for Faculty must be completed and signed by the faculty member.
 It can be faxed to (302) 831-4153 or sent via campus mail to the Morris Library Circulation Desk.
 Please allow five working days for processing.
 To protect faculty members from having Authorized Borrower Card forms submitted in their name without their knowledge, processed Authorized Borrower Cards are mailed to the faculty member for distribution and are not given directly to the authorized representative.

 Please note: Selected VHS titles are now housed in the Library Annex (remote storage facility) to allow space for the growing DVD collection.
 Item records in DELCAT Discovery will reflect which titles are off-site and require transit time.
 Please contact staff at (302) 831-8461 for assistance in retrieving these items or submit a Library Annex Request form, and allow at least one business day for materials to arrive at the Film and Video Collection service counter.
 Videos held at the Library Annex are eligible for scheduling services described below.